 The number of missing or unidentified persons is available in Missing Person and Unidentified Person Statistics, available on the National Crime Information Center section of the Federal Bureau of Investigation site.

 See the following websites for additional information about efforts to locate missing and identify located individuals:

-Drug arrest statistics are available through the Federal Bureau of Investigation Uniform Crime Reporting Program.
+Rape clearance statistics are available in the Federal Bureau of Investigation report, Crime in the United States.

-Data on hate crimes can be found in the Federal Bureau of Investigation (FBI) annual report, Hate Crime Statistics and in the Hate Crime reports from the Bureau of Justice Statistics (BJS).
-See the Department of Justice Community Relations Service website and our Hate Crime Special Feature for additional information and resources.
+Data on hate crimes can be found in the Federal Bureau of Investigation annual report, Hate Crime Statistics, and in the Hate Crime series of reports from the Bureau of Justice Statistics.
+See the Department of Justice Community Relations Service website for additional information and resources.